yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 ### **And How To Use Hook?**

-1. useState() : <br/>
+**useState** <br/>
-(1) Allows React developers to update, handle and manipulate state inside functional components without converting it to a class component. <br/>
+> (1) Allows React developers to update, handle and manipulate state inside functional components without converting it to a class component. <br/>
-(2) Receives an initial state as an argument and then returns, by making use of array destructuring in JavaScript, the two variables in the array can be named what.
+> (2) Receives an initial state as an argument and then returns, by making use of array destructuring in JavaScript, the two variables in the array can be named what.
 The first variable is the `actual state`, while the second variable is a function that is `for updating the state` by providing a new state.  <br/>

 ```
 // Before using hook